particle-iot/docs/src/content/troubleshooting.md

 1. Selectively apply the patch if needed, if the CC3000 firmware version is less than "1.28".
 1. Restart, reconnect to cloud, auto-upgrade to the latest Tinker via an over the air firmware update.
-1. Restart, reconnect to cloud, firmware on Core is now running Tinker.
+1. Restart, reconnect to cloud, publish spark/cc3000-patch-version (latest Tinker does this).

 In step one, when the CC3000 firmware is being upgraded the LED will blink orange.
 It looks very similar to the dfu-mode yellow blinking, if you look closely it is in fact orange! :)